btrettel/flt/to-do.md

 - `make dist`
     - create tgz and/or zip file of `DESTDIR`
     - lists hashes
-- Add `PFLAGS` to enable or disable parallelization for debug and release.
-OpenMP and other libraries can't be statically linked, so they might lead to portability issues if they aren't used but are dynamically linked and aren't available.
-    - `THREADING=serial` vs. `THREADING=parallel`
 - `ARCH=gpu` for ifx and nvfortran. `GFLAGS` for GPU flags?
 - nmllog.f90
     - `check_bounds(x, rc, lower, upper)`